 Masturbation is a normal and healthy sexual activity with few side effects.
 Many bizarre claims surround masturbation, such as going blind, and most of these claims are untrue.

 Masturbation is when an individual stimulates their genitals for sexual pleasure, which may or may not lead to orgasm.
-Masturbation is common among men and women of all ages and plays a role in healthy sexual development.
+Masturbation is common among men and women of all ages and

 People masturbate for many reasons.
 These include pleasure, enjoyment, fun, and tension release.
 Some individuals masturbate alone, while others masturbate with a partner.